 We recommend that you know how to connect an accounting platform and an account in Commerce.

 If applicable, don’t forget to make an expense account in QBO for payment processing fees, transaction fees, and marketplace fees.
-Greenback generates ancillary transactions for netted out fees and deductions from bank deposits, if there are any, so that you can reconcile your operating costs!
+Commerce generates ancillary transactions for netted out fees and deductions from bank deposits, if there are any, so that you can reconcile your operating costs!

 An Expense in Greenback consists of three different transaction types: Purchase, Bill, or Reimbursement.
 The transaction type shows on each transaction.

 When you export an Expense from Greenback to QBO, each type will map to an expense transaction in QBO.

 A Sale in Greenback records both the sale and the payment.
 A Sale consists of two transaction types: Sales Receipt or Refund.
 When you export a Sale from Greenback to QBO, each type will map to either a Sales Receipt (immediate payment) or a Refund in QBO.